Top 10 Private Law Colleges in India 2026 | Fees, Ranking & Admission

 • Jindal Global Law School (JGLS), Sonipat

-Top 10 Private Law Colleges in India – Fees, NIRF Rank & Placement 2026
+Top 10 Private Law Colleges in India – Fees Structure & Placement Record 2026

 Sr. No. College Name Location Annual Fees Avg Placement Entrance Exam